insected/bobbae_gcp-wiki/Interviews.md

 Describe what is big endian vs little endian

-Examples of CPUs that are big endian
+Examples of CPUs that are big endian: SPARC, MIPS, 68k, DEC Alpha, PA-RISC, IA-64, SuperH

 How can you tell whether a computer is big endian or not programmatically?